(Originally posted 10/5/12 Revised & updated 5/19/22)

 As soon as we got home, I tore into my new costume so I could try it on.
 It fit, of course, even though Mom-ster said I was too “roly-poly” for the plastic dress.
 I didn’t let her words bring me down, secretly in my head I was turning her into a toad!

-Dad suggested I go out in the yard and find a “magic wand”; after all, what witch didn’t have one?
+Dad suggested I go out in the yard and find a magic wand; after all, what witch didn’t have one?
 I immediately took my costume off and ran outside to find my wand.
-I kept picking up different sticks and “trying them out” until I found my special wand.
+I kept picking up different sticks and trying them out until I found my special wand.

 I came back inside and dad had put my costume back in its box and into a big brown paper shopping bag, on which he had drawn a big jack-o-lantern with my name over it.
 I was so excited!
+Dad was a talented artist and I definitely got my creativity from him.

 I immediately put my wand in the bag and carefully folded the bag back down.
 Tomorrow was going to be the BEST Halloween EVER!